neurodroid/stimfit/doc/sphinx/howto/cuttingtraces.rst

 Code commented
 **************

 We provide some flexibility with the argument *sequence*.
-If we do not provide any argument to *sequence*, we will select every trace in the channel.
+If we do not give any argument to *sequence*, we will select every trace in the channel with the function :func:`stf.get_size_channel()`, which returns the number of traces in the channel.

 ::